superpowers04/FunkinBattleRoyale-Mod/example_mods/readme.txt

 	If you press F10, you can open a console.
 This allows you to view the game's output, run some commands and code while the game's running.

 	Pressing Shift+F8 will partially pause the game and enable the debug overlay.
-You can use this to move around objects Pressing shift while clicking will prevent the game from looping groups Pressing Ctrl while clicking will reverse the grab order, you can use this to grab objects behind other objects If you move the scroll wheel, you can rotate an object If you hold ALT, you can get the position of an object you're hovering over
+You can use this to move around objects Left Click will grab an object
+		 - Pressing Shift while clicking will prevent the game from looping groups
+		 - Pressing Ctrl while clicking will reverse the grab order, you can use this to grab objects behind other objects
+		 - Scrolling will rotate the held object
+		 - Holding ALT will give you the position of the object you're hovering over Right Click will move the camera
+		 - Scrolling will zoom in and out
+		Pressing 3 will trace the position of the last clicked object to the console

 ADDING EXISTING CHARTS: